 Free style event

-Grave Digger was the brain child of Dennis Anderson, and one of the most decorated Monster Jam trucks in the world with four Monster Jam World Finals championships.
+Additionally, Grave Digger was the brain child of Dennis Anderson, and one of the most decorated Monster Jam trucks in the world with four Monster Jam World Finals championships.
 It originated in 1981, built out of an old 1957 Chevy Panel Wagon and parts that Dennis Anderson scrounged from junkyards.
-You can tell there are many Grave Digger fans here by the number of fans spotting the merchandise here.
+Also, you can tell there are many Grave Digger fans here by the number of fans spotting the merchandise here.

 Till then, stay nitro.